freenas/freenas-docs/userguide/plugins.rst

    |                                                                         |                                                                        |
    +-------------------------------------------------------------------------+------------------------------------------------------------------------+

-If there are any difficulties using a plugin application, refer to the application documentation.
+If there are any difficulties using a plugin, refer to the official documentation for that application.